 To Diamandis, it doesn’t matter where or how an idea originates, or how impossible it sounds, but where that idea might lead.
 As he tells his Singularity University students, “The day before something is truly a breakthrough, it’s a crazy idea.”

 What drives the breakthroughs of Diamandis’ organizations and others like them is the power of exponential change.
 They take advantage of the rapid evolution of technology to disrupt industries and reinvent the way we live.
-Companies invested in their old ways of doing thing like Kodak, Blockbuster, and department stores give way to newcomers, Instagram, Netflix, and Amazon, that have adopted exponential technologies as a foundation for doing business.
+Companies invested in their old ways of doing things like Kodak, Blockbuster, and department stores give way to newcomers, Instagram, Netflix, and Amazon, that have adopted exponential technologies as a foundation for doing business.

 The implications of exponential change reverberate far beyond the corporate world.
 Humanity is entering an era where every single person on the planet is connected via the Internet and a global network of devices and sensors.
-Access to knowledge will be at unprecedented levels and 4.2 billion new voices will be added into the global conversation.
+Access to knowledge will be at unprecedented levels and 4.2 billion new voices will be added to the global conversation.
 New voices will beget new ideas and thus further innovation, exponential growth, and discovery.

-The promises of new technologies—autonomous vehicles, gene mapping and editing that leads to an extended human lifespan, increasingly sophisticated artificial intelligence—are enticing, but raised questions from the Forum audience.
+he promises of new technologies—autonomous vehicles, gene mapping and editing that leads to an extended human lifespan, increasingly sophisticated artificial intelligence—are enticing, but raised questions from the Forum audience.